iams3cond/misc/assignments/assignment2/handout.md

 <img src="https://github.com/dtwelch/misc/blob/master/assignments/assignment2/figures/avl_viz.png" width="400">

-.. and here is the dot code we generate to tell Graphviz how to draw our tree.
+.. and here is the dot code we generated to tell Graphviz how to draw the tree above:

 ```
 digraph AVL {